Facebook X Instagram Youtube Pinterest TikTok

 Outside the Abingdon Tavern.
 Photo taken by MollyB.
 Image Source: Trip Advisor

-The Abingdon Tavern dates back to 1779 and has served esteemed guests including President Andrew Jackson and Pierre Charles L’Enfant.
-It has been used as a bank, a bakery, a general store, a cabinet shop, a barber’s salon, a post office and private residence throughout the years.
-In 1965, the Abingdon Tavern was purchased by Robert Porterfield’s wife, Mary Dudley Porterfield.
+The Abingdon Tavern, dating back to 1779, has served esteemed guests like President Andrew Jackson and Pierre Charles L’Enfant.
+Over the years, it has been used for various purposes, including as a bank, bakery, general store, cabinet shop, barber’s salon, post office, and even a private residence.
+In 1965, the tavern was purchased by Robert Porterfield’s wife, Mary Dudley Porterfield.

-The servers and bartenders of the Abingdon Tavern have more than just guests to deal with.
-According to the restaurant’s owner, Max Hermann, he and his staff also have to put up with the various antics of the tavern’s numerous ghosts.
+However, the servers and bartenders at the tavern have more than just customers to deal with.
+According to the restaurant’s owner, Max Hermann, the staff also contend with the antics of the tavern’s numerous ghosts.

-Like the Barter Theater and the Martha Washington Inn, the tavern comes with its own impressive set of dead residents.
-There is the ghost of a cheating poker player, who was shot and killed a long time ago when his deception was discovered.
-There is the spirit of a prostitute, now known as the “Tavern Tart,” who still likes to grab at men’s bottoms and flirt with customers.
-There is also the ghost of Captain Gordon William Rife, who was killed by the angry husband of a woman he was sleeping with.
+Like the Barter Theater and the Martha Washington Inn, the tavern is home to its own set of eerie residents.
+Among them are the ghost of a cheating poker player, who was shot and killed when his deception was discovered, and the spirit of a prostitute, known as the “Tavern Tart,” who still likes to flirt with customers and grab at men’s bottoms.
+There’s also the ghost of Captain Gordon William Rife, who was killed by an angry husband after an affair.